foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/bootloader/README.rst

         - Operations on the EMSK, GPIO, I2C, SPI flash
         - Operations on ARC processors
         - Automatic boot from SD card, using following instructions:
-            + burn the bin file of bootloader into EMSK spiflash using spirw command **spirw -w bootloader.bin 0x17f00000 0x17f00004** with the help of JTAG
+            + program the bin file of bootloader into EMSK spiflash using spirw command **spirw -w bootloader.bin ram_addr ram_start** with the help of JTAG
             + the primary bootloader should be able to load the secondary bootloader
             + put the file you want to boot in the root directory of SD card, name it boot.bin
             + plug in SD card

+        - Optional secure boot based on MCUBoot:
+            + validate the binary image by SHA-256 hash function and asymmetric encryption RSA algorithm for the integrity check and signature verification
+            + validate the new binary image for upgrade and do firmware upgrade

         - LED Status of loading application(boot.bin)
             + Start to load application: LED on board -> 0x0F